olha-yatskivska/restful-booker/my-stlc/one-page-test-plan.md

 ## Risks
 * Environment availability: Local Docker API test enviroment is running correctly
-* No requirements, based on Assamption
+* No requirements, based on Assumption
 * No knowledge of internal structure and integrations

 ## Environments & Tools